Select language

 Delivery

-Delivery comprises the physical fulfilment of transactions.
+Delivery comprises the physical or contractual fulfilment of transactions.

 Delta